 Veronica Roth is a New York Times bestselling author.
 Her Divergent series was made into three movies!
 Veronica lives in the Chicago area with her husband and her dog.
 She writes full time.
 Her new book, Carve the Mark, looks soooo good.
 I’ve already added it to my “want to read” list.

 In this unique fairytale retelling, Cinder is not only a mechanic, but also a cyborg!
 A deadly plague ravages the population of New Beijing.
-Cinder is a second class citizen, but somehow finds her life intertwined with the handsome Prince Kai.
+Cinder is considered vermin by her step-mother.
+When the handsome Prince Kai needs an android repaired, Cinder finds herself at the center of an intergalatic struggle.
 She learns more about her past and finds herself caught between duty and freedom.
 Her choices may affect the future of the entire world.

 I have a serious book crush on Cinder.
 I was completely sucked in from the very first chapter.
 Cinder (and Scarlet, the second in the series) are probably two of my very favorite books ever written.
 I don’t want to talk it up too much because then your expectations will be too high.
 And everyone likes different things anyway.
 But in my opinion, Cinder is the ultimate blend between science fiction and fantasy!